Dakota Gold Corp: History

+In 2022 the company merged with JR Resources Corp to form the renamed company Dakota Gold Corp which was listed on the New York stock exchange.

 Management Team

 Richard Bachman, president and director, previously worked for 22 years at Homestake Mining Company in various capacities including regional geologist, managing an exploration program focused on the discovery of a repeat of the Homestake Mine.
 Gerald Aberle, vice president, COO, and director, also worked for 22 years with Homestake Mining Company, at the Homestake gold mine in Lead, South Dakota.
 He also consulted for 14 years with Homestake Mining Co. as well as Barrick Gold Corp.
 Wm Chris Mathers is CFO, and Anthony Kamin is director.